 If you're a producer or composer who wants to make an additional income by getting into the world of stock music (and if you want to potentially see your music in films and computer games among other things), then you'll want to read on.

-Note: This is a guest post by Janet McInnes on behalf of the Imagem Production and Library Music blog.
+Note: This is a post by Janet McInnes on behalf of the Imagem Production and Library Music blog.

 What Is Library Music / Production Music?

 Often known as library music or stock music, production music can be likened to the large image libraries like Getty, who can provide a photograph for any occasion to newspapers, magazines and media outlets.
 Production Music does the same for audio: offering anything from a full soundtrack, background and incidental music for films and television and radio.
 It’s a sound library, basically, with existing copyright permissions for everything on its books, and thus a quick and convenient solution for media producers needing a piece of music at a reasonable rate.
 The APRA / AMCOS website explains Library Music as:

 …music written & recorded specifically for the synchronization or dubbing in audio and audio-visual productions, for example, adverts, films, DVDs, TV & radio programs, websites, online games, music on hold and ringtones.